 Median household and per capita incomes for the selected geographies are displayed in Table 5.
 The median household incomes are lower in each of the areas of interest when compared to the state of Oklahoma, except for Rogers and Wagoner Counties.
-The largest discrepancy within the categories of median household income and percent of people with incomes below poverty level.
+The largest discrepancy within the categories of median household income and percent of people with incomes below poverty level are in Cherokee, Haskell, Le Flore, Muskogee, and Sequoyah Counties as compared to the state of Oklahoma.